 I've seen lots of Frozen birthday party invitations online, but I wanted ours to be different.
 The ice castle from the movie is pretty amazing.
 Unfortunately, it's also almost impossible to duplicate for a cut-out card.
 Thanks to Jamie from Completely Type A, I was able to find the basic shapes.
 If you want to see a beautiful 3-D version of Elsa's castle, you definitely need to check out her post.
 It's gorgeous!

 Ready to create your invitations?
-First, download the Silhouette Cutting file or the Printable file by clicking the appropriate link below.
+First, download the Silhouette cutting file or the printable file by clicking on the download button below.

 If you use the Silhouette version (svg files are also included to convert to other cutting systems), simply load your paper in your machine, open the file, and send it to your machine to cut.